 Miserable millionaires turn to Dr. Phil for help.
 What can you do when money brings out the worst in people?

 Christmas doesn't have to be a time of stress!
 Find out how to add a little sanity to your holidays.

-Struggling with a freeloading child that can't seem to stand on their own two feet?
+Struggling with a freeloading child who can't seem to stand on their own two feet?
 Dr. Phil has advice.

 Forgiveness, according to Dr. Phil, is what you do for yourself, not for other people.